 Support to Families Prison Care Ministries offer assistance to those in prison who may have a lack of family and/or community support on their release and when appropriate link up with the family and offer support in a way that will meet the needs of both parties as they arise.

 Many ex offenders experience considerable anxiety after release from prison, often into a totally new environment away from whanau/family support.
 It turns out that re-learning how to be ‘free’ can be a daunting experience.

-Newly released prisoners have their first counseling session a few days after their release and some will have up to seven further sessions.
+Newly released prisoners have their first counseling session a few days after their release and some will have up to nine further sessions.
 We seek to work respectfully with them to co- author a new identity of responsible choosing and accountability; to guide them to achieve their hopes and dreams.